Wimbledon Championships: Sponsorship

 Unlike other tournaments, advertising from major brands is minimal and low key, from suppliers such as IBM, Rolex and Slazenger.
 Wimbledon is notable for the longest running sponsorship in sports history due to its association with Slazenger who have supplied all tennis balls for the tournament since 1902.
 Between 1935 and 2021, Wimbledon had a sponsorship deal with Robinsons fruit squash – one of the longest sponsorships in sport.

+Starting in 2024, Emirates started sponsoring Wimbledon for the first time alongside the Australian Open, French Open and the US Open tennis championships.

 Strawberries and cream

 Strawberries and cream are traditionally eaten by spectators at Wimbledon and have become culturally synonymous with the tournament.
-The story behind this tradition is about when King Henry VIII visited Cardinal Thomas Wolsey.
-Wolsey’s home was at Hampton Court, about ten miles from Wimbledon.
-The rumor is that the chancellor’s cook served wild strawberries and cream as a dessert while the King was there.
+The origin of this tradition has been said to derive from a visit King Henry VIII paid to his Lord Chancellor, Cardinal Thomas Wolsey, whose home was at Hampton Court, about six miles from Wimbledon, when the chancellor's cook is rumoured to have served wild strawberries and cream as a dessert.
 Since the King ate it, the dessert gained popularity.
 In 2017, fans consumed 34,000 kg (33 imperial tons) of British strawberries and 10,000 litres (2,200 imperial gallons) of cream.
 In 2019, 191,930 portions of strawberries and cream were served at The Championships at Wimbledon.

-Media
+The Wimbledon champions' dinner and ball

+The Wimbledon Champions' Dinner, formerly known as the Champions' Ball, is an event organized after the end of each edition of the Wimbledon Championships and it is consisted of a dinner and a dance between the Men's and Women's singles winners.
+A picture of them with their respective trophies is also taken at this event.

+In later years, the dance tradition became not mandatory and sporadically returned in some editions of the tournament, notably, in 2015, Novak Djokovic and Serena Williams danced together to the Bee Gees' "Night Fever" at the dinner, evoking the spirit of the original Champions' Ball.
+In 2018, Djokovic invited Angelique Kerber to dance at the dinner.

+In 2024, the champions Carlos Alcaraz and Barbora Krejčíková also danced together.

+In 1977, the dinner was rescheduled to the middle Saturday of the tournament, which resulted in the end of the formal champions' dance tradition.

+In recent years, the Champions' Dinner has been hosted at The Lawn, a hospitality venue located on the grounds of The Wimbledon Club, across from the All England Lawn Tennis and Croquet Club.
+It gathers players, their families, and distinguished guests to celebrate the tournament's champions.

+In 2021, the Champions' Dinner was canceled due to COVID-19 restrictions, marking a rare interruption in the tradition.

+Balls

+Since 1902, the Wimbledon Championships have used tennis balls manufactured by Slazenger and the company has been the official supplier for the tournament ever since, making this the longest-running sponsorship deal in sport.